danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## TODO

 * Intro para - something like: By default, when running `rails new...` will use SQLite database.
 This can be changed to specify a different database but will assume that the database is running on localhost.
 If you want the database running in a Docker container rather than locally, need to do a few more steps, this post will walk you through how to do this.
 We'll do this by going through the Rails Getting Started Guide which builds a blog application, but rather than using the default SQLite database, we'll setup Postgres running in a Docker container.
+* Why would you want database in container for development?
+If switch between multiple projects, using different versions of database, or simply don't want a mess of databases always on and running locally (or have to remember to start/stop them).
+* Specify what Ruby, Rails, and Node versions I'm using.
+* css for `erb`
+* Organize into subsections
 * Mention that if you stop docker-compose and start up again, should not init role again, should see `PostgreSQL Database directory appears to contain a database; Skipping initialization`.
 This is because you ran create db and still have the named volume.
 If you delete the volume and start container again, role will be created again.
-* Organize into subsections
-* Feature image
-* Specify what Ruby, Rails, and Node versions I'm using.
-* Why would you want database in container for development?
-If switch between multiple projects, using different versions of database, or simply don't want a mess of databases always on and running locally (or have to remember to start/stop them).
 * Explain port mapping to a different port than default 3306 in case someone does have Postgres running natively on laptop, avoid port conflict or strange situation where Rails app is attempting to read from the wrong database.
 * Explain Postgres role === user
+* WATCH OUT: Host mount option to init ROLE referencing sql file in project does not work on Github Actions using `services` because service started before source checked out in workflow.
+Ref: Debug Github Actions for more details.
+* Mention no password option with other env var from postgres image (development only!)
 * Note that running database in Docker container only recommended for development, not production (performance).
+* Push blogpg project to Github as companion to this post for reference.
 * Conclusion para